-Filament printers specifically designed for dental use offer many advantages, e.g. the SIMPLEX from Renfert.
+Filament printers specifically designed for dental use offer many advantages, e.g. the SIMPLEX 3D filament printer from Renfert.
 To suggest this is "only" a 3D printer would be modestly understating the case.
 It is a 3D filament printer system for orthodontics with coordinated slicer software, specific filaments for orthodontic models and a precise printer.
 Everything is adapted to the respective indication (e.g. aligner model).
-Preset parameters in the software ensure a high level of convenience and intuitive handling.
+Preset parameters in the software ensure a high level of convenience, intuitive operation and, above all, high processing reliability.